Aeldit/Python-Misc/README.md

 ## BlocksTitles

-Prints in the console (Windows) or copies into your clipboard (Linux) the title generated from your text input.
+Prints in the console the title generated from your text input.

 The blocks title looks like this for the input `'Your text'` :